geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-01-12-Convert-between-SID-and ObjectId.md

 ---
 layout: post
 title:  "Convert between SID and ObjectId"
-description: How to convert between an Entra ObjectID and its corresponding Security Identifier (SID)
+description: How to convert between an Entra ObjectID and its corresponding Security Identifier (SID) using simple PowerShell.
 date:   2024-01-12 09:31:12 +0100
 category: entra-id
 tags: entra-id identity powershell migration